Submitted by Andrew Steger on Thu, 07/29/2021 - 16:30

 How Do I Become a Certified Oncology Nurse?

-Oncology nurses must go through specialized education and training before they can begin treating patients.
+Oncology nurses must undergo specialized education and training before treating patients.
 If you’re wondering how to specialize in oncology nursing, here are the steps you’ll need to take:

 #1 Earn Your Degree in Nursing

-Before you can become an oncology nurse, you need to become a registered nurse (RN).
+Before becoming an oncology nurse, you must become a registered nurse (RN).
 To do so, you must earn one of the following degrees:

 Both of these nursing programs will introduce you to the fundamentals of nursing.
 However, a bachelor’s degree can set you up for better employment opportunities and a higher salary.